arul-cfkube/scdf-pcf-workshop/labs/lab-03.md

 ---------------------------------------------------------------------

 .
 The name should be updated in mysql db.
-Check names tables to confirm +
+Check names tables to confirm .
+We could use mysql web app to do this. https://github.com/pivotal-cf/PivotalMySQLWeb
++
 [source, bash]
 ---------------------------------------------------------------------